kuco23/Chat-Portal/README.md

 - The `IDatabase` interface is implemented by the `Database` class, which is a wrapper around an `SqlAlchemy` orm.
 - The `ISocialPlatform` interface is implemented by the `Instagram` class, which is a wrapper around the [instagrapi](https://github.com/subzeroid/instagrapi) library.
 You can implement more social media platforms inside the `src/platforms` folder.
 - The `IPortal` interface is implemented by the `Portal` abstract class, which is inherited by the `GptPortal` class.
 You can implement more portals inside the `src/portals` folder.

-## Dev notes

-- Ideally the social media platform api used would stream newly received messages (e.g. as implemented in [fbchat](https://github.com/fbchat-dev/fbchat)), but that is usually not the case (e.g. as with [instagrapi](https://github.com/subzeroid/instagrapi)), so our interface is adjusted to messages being fetched from the social media server in batches.
-If your social platform implementation can stream messages, you should store them in a buffer and return them in the `getNewMessages` method.
-- The entities have two functions.
-The first is to serve as an object representing users and messages that can be constructed by the social platform.
-This can construct entities that do not hold the same data as in the database.
-Thinking of a better solution for this, but for now, any time something is obtained from the social platform, it is either stored in the database and retrieved later, or immediately overriden by the database based entity.